Indian Paintings Unveiled | Best Tips for Buying Indian Art

 Tyeb Mehta:

-As a modern artist, Tyeb Mehta’s geometric and minimalist prints reflect a powerful commentary on human emotions and societal experiences.
+As a contemporary artist, Tyeb Mehta’s geometric and minimalist prints become strong narrative on human emotions and experiences of society.

 M.F.
 Husain: